zippadd/cfdeploy/README.md

 Nested stacks are supported.
 The resource name name of the nested stack is used to construct the path.

-S3 key limitations of 1024 bytes apply, so be sure to avoid excessively long resource and/or file names.
+S3 key limitations of 1024 bytes apply, so be sure to avoid very long resource and/or file names.

 ## Uploaded Artifact S3 Key Structure
 ### Template Files